akka/akka/akka-docs/src/main/paradox/typed-actors.md

 ## Proxying

 You can use the `typedActorOf` that takes a TypedProps and an ActorRef to proxy the given ActorRef as a TypedActor.
-This is usable if you want to communicate remotely with TypedActors on other machines, just pass the `ActorRef` to `typedActorOf`.
+This is usable if you want to communicate remotely with TypedActors on other machines, pass the `ActorRef` to `typedActorOf`.

 @@@ note